Hopeless MS patient healthy

 There are a number of other potential causes of MS, one of them being dental amalgam (mercury) fillings (Dr. Max Daunderer).

-US-American physician Dr. David Brownstein reports the dramatic case of a 58 year old woman whose MS of 15 years standing was turned around with high dose vitamin D3 (cholecaliferol) therapy.
+US-American physician Dr. David Brownstein reported the dramatic case of a 58 year old woman whose MS of 15 years standing was turned around with high dose vitamin D3 (cholecaliferol) therapy.

 She had been wheelchair-bound and working part-time since she always felt tired and unable to function mentally.
 Her vitamin D blood level was as low as 4 ng/ml (the range considered normal lies between 20 and 75 ng/ml).

-As her vitamin D levels were increased (monitored by weekly blood tests of vitamin D, thyroid, and calcium levels), she recovered her ability to live without a wheelchair, to think and to work full time, even if vitamin D replacement therapy did not cure every symptom of MS.
+As her vitamin D levels were increased (monitored by weekly blood tests of vitamin D, thyroid, and calcium levels), she recovered her ability to live without a wheelchair, to think, and to work full time, even though vitamin D replacement therapy did not cure every symptom of MS.

-Many studies have shown increased incidence and severity of multiple sclerosis the farther one lives from the equator.
+Many studies have shown increased incidence and severity of multiple sclerosis the farther a person lives from the equator.

 Cutting out excitotoxins: excitotoxins such as aspartame lead or contribute to MS and other neurodegenerative conditions of the central nervous system.
-Background e.g. on http://en.wikipedia.org/wiki/Excitotoxicity - nerve cells are damaged or killed by excessive stimulation by neurotransmitters such as glutamate and similar substances.
+Background e.g. on Wikipedia: Excitotoxicity - nerve cells are damaged or killed by excessive stimulation by neurotransmitters such as glutamate and similar substances.